Here are some of the questions I get asked all the time:

 B. Granular activated carbon and zeolite and/or potassium permanganate

 Zeolite is a mineral.
 Since it is less expensive than activated carbon, many manufacturers like to mix it in with activated carbon to lower their production costs.
 Some manufacturers claim that zeolite is efficient for the control ammonia.
 This assertion lacks scientific foundation.
 Potassium permanganate has the capacity to remove specific gases such as formaldehyde.
-It is however in many air cleaners the source of strong dusting, which makes it unacceptable in many dust sensitive environments.
+It is however in many air purifiers the source of strong dusting, which makes it unacceptable in many dust sensitive environments.

 C. Carbon impregnated pad